Get insider access

 If you're comfortable stretching your budget a little farther than our above picks and prefer a cordless option, the Wyze Cordless Vacuum is the best budget-friendly cordless vacuum we've tested.
 Its upfront cost is noticeably higher than a budget corded model like the BISSELL PowerForce Helix or Eureka Mighty Mite, and the vacuum doesn't have a height-adjustable floorhead, so it isn't as well-suited to cleaning thicker carpets.
 However, its lightweight cordless design makes it much better suited to cleaning faraway areas than the aforementioned corded models, especially given their short power cords.
 It's also worth noting that it's still a bargain relative to other cordless stick models.

-It performs very well for a cordless stick vacuum in this price range, easily clearing debris on hard floors and low- and medium-pile carpeting.
+It performs very well for a cordless stick vacuum in this price range, easily clearing debris on hard floors as well as low- and medium-pile carpets.
 The Wyze also does a great job handling pet hair, and its removable brushroll makes it easy to clear away any tangled strands of hair.
 It can run for almost an hour in its most power-efficient setting, which is quite good for a lower-end cordless model.
-The battery pack is also completely removable, so you can replace it if its ability to hold a charge degrades over time.
-The Wyze also has a HEPA filter that does a good job trapping particles like fine dust or pet dander.
+The battery pack is removable, so you can replace it if it can no longer hold a charge due to degradation.
+There's a HEPA filter that does a good job trapping particles like fine dust or pet dander.
 Unfortunately, build quality is nothing special, with its plastic chassis feeling a little cheap and almost toy-like in places.

 See our review